ddormer/clj-dynamo/README.md

 # clj-dynamo
 [![Build Status](https://travis-ci.org/ddormer/clj-dynamo.svg?branch=master)](https://travis-ci.org/ddormer/clj-dynamo)

-IRC bot that notifies an IRC channel of changes to one or more Bitbucket trepositories.
+IRC bot that notifies an IRC channel of changes to both Bitbucket and Github repositories.

-- New issues
-- PR creation
-- PR declined
-- PR approved
+Supported webhook events:
-- PR unapproved
+- Issues.
-- PR merged
+- Pull requests.

 ## Config
 This bot was written for a specific use case so you'll have to fill in all the config fields for the moment, even if they're not used. *(i.e Trello)*